Alex313031/thorium/docs/README.md

 __I've also made some pages on the thorium.rocks website relating to Thorium development.__

- - There is a developer page [Here](https://thorium.rocks/misc/dev), with links to different tools on the Thorium Website.
+ - There is a developer page [Here](https://thorium.rocks//dev), with links to different tools on the Thorium Website.
  - There is also the [documentation page](https://thorium.rocks/docs/), which has html copies of things in here as well as some things not in here.
 Recommended.
+ - The .txt instructions are old, use the .md instructions.